 Blue Mesa Reservoir

-Blue Mesa Reservoir, near Gunnison, is the largest body of water in Colorado.
-Over 3 million kokanee salmon are stocked annually at this lake, and anglers have caught salmon weighing over 7 pounds.
-The prime time for fishing kokanee salmon is from mid-June to mid-July.
-The state actively manages the balance between kokanee salmon and lake trout.
-Therefore, it is not unusual to catch lake trout over 24 inches.
-This body of water is also a great place to go ice fishing for perch.
+Blue Mesa Reservoir, in the Curecanti National Recreation Area near Gunnison, is the largest body of water in Colorado.
+Over 3 million Kokanee Salmon are stocked annually at this lake, and anglers have caught salmon weighing over 7 pounds.
+The prime time for fishing for these salmon is from mid-June to mid-July.
+The state actively manages the balance between Kokanee Salmon and lake trout, and it’s not unusual to catch lake trout over 24 inches.
+Blue Mesa is also a great place to go ice fishing for perch.

 Roaring Fork River

-The best fishing on the Roaring Fork River is from the confluence with the Crystal River near Aspen downstream to where it meets with the Colorado River near Glenwood Springs.
+The best fishing on the Roaring Fork River is from the confluence with the Crystal River near Aspen to where it meets the Colorado River near Glenwood Springs.
 This river can produce 60 pounds of trout per acre and at least 12 14-inch or larger trout per acre.
-Therefore, this 70-mile-long river has received Gold Medal recognition from the state.
-The river from Hallum Lake near Aspen to the Upper Woody Creek Bridge near Basalt has also been named Wild Trout Waters as the trout have not been raised in a hatchery.
-Therefore, anglers find them more challenging to catch.
+It has also received Gold Medal recognition from the state.
+Part of the river has also been designated Wild Trout Waters, as the trout have not been raised in a hatchery.
+Many anglers find them more challenging to catch.

 Vallecito Lake

 Vallecito Lake is 10 miles from Durango.
-Water from the Los Pinos and Florida Rivers within the Weminuche Wilderness Area is impounded to make this lake, which offers excellent fishing in Colorado for large brown trout throughout the year and pike from mid-May through mid-June.
+Water from the Los Pinos and Florida Rivers within the Weminuche Wilderness Area is impounded to make this lake.
+You’ll find excellent fishing in Colorado for large brown trout throughout the year and pike from mid-May through mid-June.
 Rainbow trout fishing can also be superb in this lake.
-It is a great place to go backcountry fishing in the San Juan Mountains, but be sure to fish only from public land.
+It is a great place to go backcountry fishing in the San Juan National Forest and mountains, but be sure to fish only from public land.

 San Juan River